Microlocal Morse theory of wrapped Fukaya categories: Microlocal Morse categories

-Restriction of scalars $r^*$ is co-continuous, so its left adjoint $r$ extension of scalars preserves compact objects, giving a map $r:\Perf\SSS'\to\Perf\SSS$ (which can also be viewed as the canonical extension of $r:\SSS'\to\SSS$ to the idempotent completed pre-triangulated hulls).
+Restriction of scalars $r^*$ is co-continuous, so its left adjoint $r_!$ extension of scalars preserves compact objects, giving a map $r_!:\Perf\SSS'\to\Perf\SSS$ (which can also be viewed as the canonical extension of $r:\SSS'\to\SSS$ to the idempotent-completed pre-triangulated hulls).